ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### Encrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Span<byte>)

-Encrypts the specified data using the specified key and fills the specified span of bytes with the result, which includes an authentication tag.
+Encrypts the specified plaintext using the specified key, nonce, and associated data, and fills the specified span of bytes with the ciphertext, which includes an authentication tag.

     public void Encrypt(
         Key key,